TheSeaweedMonster/SeraphAsm/README.md

 Percentage completion: 85%<br>

-Disassembly is not yet supported<br>
+Disassembly is incomplete, but functional.<br>
 For more information, see Release Notes<br>

 I am open to contributions (please give credit where due,<br>